flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example3.md

 ---

-## 🚩 Step 1: Perform Craig-Bampton Reduction in MATLAB
+## 🚩 Prepare needed parameters in MATLAB
-The following steps go through the [Example1_CBReduction code](Example1_Codes_and_Model/Example1_CBReduction.m) in details.

-### 1️⃣ Define structure parameters and common properties
+The workflow of the following code is the same as that of the example1 so detailed explanation is omitted.
+If confused, refer to the stepwise explanations in example1.

 ```matlab
 % Control code for the Simulink model: Venus
 % Author: Zheng-You Zhang